• Join the Club!

 Notes

-• To make dark brown sugar: You would do the exact same thing as above, but add 2 tablespoons molasses to the granulated sugar.
+• To make dark brown sugar: Do the exact same thing as above, but add 2 tablespoons molasses to the granulated sugar.

 • How do I keep my brown sugar soft? - First, make sure you are keeping your brown sugar in an airtight sealable container instead of the bag it comes in once it's been opened.
 Then you can add a piece of white bread or a few marshmallows on top.